Tajikistan Coronavirus - Travel Advice

-In Tajikistan there is no curfew, public transport is in operation and hotels, shops, restaurants and bars are open but required to adhere to social distancing standards.
-Everyone is required to wear a face mask in public spaces.
+Currently, there are no local restrictions or localized lockdowns in Tajikistan.
+Public transport is in operation, and hotels, shops, and restaurants are open but required to adhere to social distancing standards.
+One must wear a face mask in public spaces.

-Vaccination for Tajikistan citizens is free and now compulsory for all citizens over 18 years of age.
-Persons who have not yet been vaccinated should contact their doctor or local health care facility.
+Vaccination for Tajikistan citizens is free and compulsory for all citizens over 18 years of age.

 Tajikistan Covid-19 Entry Requirements and Travel Restrictions